att-cloudnative-labs/kubesweeper/README.md

   </a>
 </p>

-## Deployment
+## Deployment as a Knative CronJobSource
-Helm is required to install the Kyther Kubernetes Deployment Crawler.
-For information on installing Helm please refer to the [Helm quickstart guide](https://helm.sh/docs/using_helm/).
-After installing helm the following steps can be manually run
+Helm is required to install the Kythera Kubernetes Deployment Crawler.
+For information on installing Helm, please refer to the [Helm quickstart guide](https://helm.sh/docs/using_helm/).
+After installing Helm, the following steps can be manually run:

 1. Build docker image
 ```bash